choogiesaur/pokemon-battle/README.md

 **Notably missing**:
 - Any skill that is a status change (tail whip, etc) will flat out be unable to be used
-- Anything that has a secondary effect (takedown recoil damage, moves that have chance to posion, etc) wont work
+- Anything that has a secondary effect (takedown recoil damage, moves that have chance to poison, etc) wont work
 - No items implementation at all (pokemon holding berries, using potions, etc)
 - Innate pokemon abilities aren't in,
 - Evolution (not too big of an issue for a single battle)